 Alex Gibson has a background in media work having (literally) grown up in a publishing house and worked in broadcast television before returning to books.
 He is a partner in publishing firm Waterside Press, and a member of the Independent Publishers Guild.
 He set up Dived Up in 2012 in order to put his passion for diving and the underwater world into expanding the range of titles available to divers.

-Alex is a qualified diving instructor, having trained with PADI and BSAC (The British Sub-Aqua Club) although not currently practising.
+Alex is a qualified diving instructor, having trained with PADI and BSAC (The British Sub-Aqua Club), although he is not currently practising.
 He enjoys diving wherever and whenever he manages to get away with it, which to date includes Europe, the Red Sea, Caribbean, Thailand, Indonesia, Australia and New Zealand.

 He is especially passionate about the quality and variety of UK diving and regularly dives off the south coast of England.
-As a member of Oxford BSAC he was a key part of the team which produced the winning entry for the 2013 Heinke Trophy.
+A former member of Oxford BSAC, he was a key part of the team which produced the winning entry for the 2013 Heinke Trophy, which recognises the significant contribution clubs and members make to the growth and development of scuba diving.

 As a keen underwater photographer, he hasn’t quite reached the impressive standards of most Dived Up authors and contributors.
 Despite that, he keeps trying and is a member of the British Society of Underwater Photographers.